Contrast-Security-OSS/docs/content/admin/eop_maintenance/UpdateEOPLicense.md

 * Click **Update** to finish the process.
 * Restart Contrast to apply the new license changes.

-## Option Two: From the Contrast File System
+## Option Two: The Contrast file system

 * Obtain a new license from [Hub](https://hub.contrastsecurity.com/h/), your account manager or the technical support team.